Probate Q&A Series

 Distribute Remaining Assets and Close the Estate

 Once debts and taxes are resolved, you prepare a final accounting and proposed distributions.
 Under G.S.
-28A-17-1, the court reviews the accounting, approves distributions to beneficiaries or heirs, and issues an order to close the estate.
+28A-21-2, the personal representative files a final account to close the estate after making distributions to beneficiaries or heirs.

 2. Key Steps to Transfer Your Parents’ Assets